aeternity/protocol/AENS.md

 2. send `claim` transaction to reveal name and pay the associated fee
 3. (Lima) send follow up `claim` transaction as overbid to initial `claim`

-From Lima transaction version is `2`
+From Lima transaction version is `2`.

 The first `claim` after `pre-claim` transaction MUST be signed by the same private key as a `pre-claim` transaction containing a commitment to the name and nonce.

-If the time delta of `pre-claim` and `claim` is bigger than 300 blocks, then the `claim` MUST be rejected.

 If the time delta of subsequent `claim` is bigger than governance defined values then this `claim` MUST be rejected.